html-to-text/node-html-to-text/README.md

 Refer to [built-in formatters](https://github.com/html-to-text/node-html-to-text/blob/master/lib/formatter.js) for more examples.
 The easiest way to write your own is to pick an existing one and customize.

 Refer to [BlockTextBuilder](https://github.com/html-to-text/node-html-to-text/blob/master/lib/block-text-builder.js) for available functions and arguments.

-Note: `BlockTextBuilder` got some important [changes](https://github.com/html-to-text/node-html-to-text/commit/f50f10f54cf814efb2f7633d9d377ba7eadeaf1e) in the version 7.
-Positional arguments are deprecated and formatters written for the version 6 have to be updated accordingly in order to keep working after next major update.

 ## Example